celiason/Todiramphus_Genome/README.md

+# Todiramphus genome

-Genome analyses for Todiramphus chloris genome paper (CITE)
+Code for analyses of the Todiramphus chloris genome presented in the paper (CITE)